HaploConduct/HaploConduct/README.md

 *Note: the HaploConduct workflows are currently implemented in Python2, we plan to move to Python3 in the future.*

-For SAVAGE, run `python savage.py` and for POLYTE run `python polyte.py`.
+For SAVAGE, run `haploconduct savage` and for POLYTE run `haploconduct polyte`.
 Detailed user instructions can be found in the respective [SAVAGE](https://github.com/HaploConduct/HaploConduct/tree/master/savage) and
 [POLYTE](https://github.com/HaploConduct/HaploConduct/tree/master/polyte) manuals.

 ## Contact

-In case of any questions or issues, please contact Jasmijn Baaijens: baaijens AT cwi DOT nl
+Please report any questions or issues [here](https://github.com/HaploConduct/HaploConduct/issues).